-You are in a tough position.
-On the one hand, you want to enjoy your property without interference.
-And on the other, you do not want to create a hostile situation with your neighbor.
-Most jurisdictions, though, rely on citizen complaints to identify violations of land-use, building, and noise ordinances.
-As a result, in cases like this, your best bet may be to file a complaint with your local code enforcement department.
+You are definitely in a tough position.
+Most jurisdictions, however, rely on citizen complaints to identify violations of land-use, building, and noise ordinances.
+As a result, in cases like this, your best bet might be to file a complaint with your local code enforcement department.
 That's what this article will discuss, including:

-Whether chickens are permitted and, if so, how many, varies from jurisdiction to jurisdiction across the United States.
-If chickens are permitted, some jurisdictions may permit four or five of them per residential parcel.
-In other jurisdictions, the number of chickens allowed on a lot may depend on lot size and the location of the chicken coop in relation to the property lines.
+Whether chickens are permitted locally and if so, how many, varies from jurisdiction to jurisdiction across the United States.
+If chickens are permitted, some jurisdictions might permit four or five per residential parcel.
+In other jurisdictions, the number of chickens allowed on a lot might depend on lot size and the location of the chicken coop in relation to the property lines.
 Roosters are sometimes separately prohibited.

 Land use regulations can be confusing, so if you need assistance, a planner at your local planning department or community development department should be able to help you identify the applicable provisions.

-In addition to land use regulations that directly address where and how any chickens are allowed, you should also look into whether the chickens violate the applicable nuisance ordinance.
+In addition to land use regulations that directly address where and how any chickens are allowed, look into the applicable nuisance ordinance.
 Sometimes the zoning ordinance will include provisions addressing nuisances, but nuisance regulations are often found in a separate code or ordinance.

 Some nuisance ordinances address noise or odors, others specifically prohibit keeping animals if doing so creates conditions that cause an offensive odor.
-The ordinance may even require the owner to remove animal waste every week or require the owner to otherwise address the smell.
+The ordinance might even require the owner to remove animal waste every week or to otherwise address the smell.

-Many jurisdictions make it easy to file complaints.
-In some locations, you may be able to do so online, but you almost always can do so in person, over the phone, or by mail.
-The instructions for properly filing a complaint can vary from place to place, so contact your local code enforcement department.
-The department may have a form for you to complete or may just take your information in person or over the phone.
-When you file a complaint, you will need to provide the following basic information:
+Many jurisdictions make it easy to file complaints, either online or in person, over the phone, or by mail.
+The instructions for properly filing it vary from place to place.
+The department might have a form for you to complete or might just take your information in person or over the phone.
+When filing a complaint, you will need to provide the following basic information:

 Whether you can file an anonymous complaint will depend on the rules in your city or county.
-Some municipalities accept anonymous complaints, while others will not investigate an anonymous complaint, but might agree to keep the complaining party's name confidential.
+Some municipalities accept them.
 If your intent is to keep your name secret, be sure to make that clear to the code enforcement department.

-Take note, though, if you are the only witness, unless there is a blatant violation, it may be difficult for the investigator to put a case together without your witness statement.
-By trying to keep your involvement in the complaint process private, you may weaken your case against your neighbor.
+Take note, though: If you are the only witness, unless there is a blatant violation, it could be difficult for the investigator to put a case together without your statement.
+By trying to keep your involvement in the complaint process private, you could weaken your case against your neighbor.

 After you file a complaint, the code enforcement department will investigate.
-The investigator will likely interview your neighbor and ask to inspect his backyard.
-The investigator may also interview you, and possibly other neighbors, to determine whehter a code violation has occurred.
+The investigator will likely interview your neighbor and ask to inspect the backyard.
+The investigator might also interview you, and possibly other neighbors, to determine whether a code violation has occurred.

-If the investigator cannot identify a violation, the code enforcement department may dismiss the complaint.
-If the department determines there is a violation, your neighbor will be alerted and given a specified amount of time in which to correct the violation (for example, 30 days.)
-If your neighbor does not correct the violation by the required time, he may have to go to court or risk a fine.
+If the investigator cannot identify a violation, the code enforcement department can dismiss the complaint.
+If it determines there is a violation, your neighbor will be alerted and given a specified amount of time in which to correct the violation (for example, 30 days.)
+A neighbor who does not correct the violation by the required time might have to go to court or risk a fine.

 In many cases, just having a casual conversation with a neighbor can help.
 Many people are unaware of the impact they have on their neighbors.
-Whether it is barking dogs, loud music, or stinky chickens, talking to your neighbor in a casual, non-threatening manner may spur your neighbor to fix the problem.
+Whether it is barking dogs, loud music, or stinky chickens, talking to your neighbor in a casual, non-threatening manner might spur them to fix the problem.

-Placing sawdust or straw on the chicken poop may solve the odor problem.
-And perhaps if your neighbor were aware that the city or county allowed property owners to have only a certain number of chickens, he would comply with that limitation.
+Placing sawdust or straw on the chicken poop might solve the odor problem.
+And perhaps upon becoming aware that the city or county allowed property owners to have only a certain number of chickens, your neighbor will comply with that limitation.

 Regardless of whether you have to file a lawsuit or not, talking an attorney is a good idea if you are concerned about getting into a dispute with your neighbor.
-An attorney can tell you exactly what land use regulations apply and, if necessary, can provide guidance on whether or not you have a basis upon which to sue your neighbor.
+An attorney can tell you exactly what land use regulations apply and, if necessary, provide guidance on whether or not you have a basis upon which to sue.